Kansas City Chiefs vs. Cincinnati Bengals NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - Kansas City has combined with its opponents to put up more than 51 points in eight of 15 games this season.

-- Cincinnati's games have gone over 51 points in seven of 15 chances this season.
+- The combined points per game average of the two teams, 55.4, is 4.4 points greater than Sunday's over/under.

-- Sunday's total is 4.4 points lower than the two team's combined 55.4 points per game average.
+- This contest's total is 9.0 points greater than the 42 these two squads combine to allow per game this season.

-- The 42 combined points per game that these two squads have allowed this season are 9.0 fewer than the 51 total in this contest.

-- The Chiefs and their opponents have scored an average of 52.5 points per game in 2021, 1.5 more than Sunday's total.
+- The average total in Chiefs games this season is 52.5, 1.5 points above Sunday's over/under of 51.

-- The 46.3 PPG average total in Bengals games this season is 4.7 points fewer than this game's over/under.
+- The 51 total in this game is 4.7 points higher than the 46.3 average total in Bengals games this season.

 Chiefs stats and trends

-- Kansas City is 7-5 against the spread and 9-3 overall when the team amasses over 344.9 yards.
+- When Kansas City picks up more than 344.9 yards, the team is 7-5 against the spread and 9-3 overall.

-- The Chiefs have turned the ball over six more times (25 total) than the Bengals have forced a turnover (19) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Bengals.